-However, this breaks some applications.
-There are built in rules when Advanced Outbound NAT is disabled that don't do this for UDP 500 (ISAKMP for IPsec VPN traffic) this traffic will almost always be broken by rewriting the source port.
+Automatic Outbound NAT rules on pfSense will retain the source port for UDP 500 (ISAKMP for IPsec VPN traffic) by default because this traffic will almost always be broken by rewriting the source port.

 - Navigate to Firewall > NAT on the Outbound tab